Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 <p align="center">
 <img src="./figure/AutoDP.png" width="560">
 <br>
 Figure 8.
-AutoDP: handling dynamical data parallel with messaging between double process groups (Process 0-7 belong to machine 0, while process 8-15 belong to machine 1)
+AutoDP: handling dynamical data-parallel with messaging between double process groups (Process 0-7 belong to machine 0, while process 8-15 belong to machine 1)
 </p>

 To tackle these challenges, we create double communication process groups for DDP.
 As in the example shown in Figure 8, the message process group (purple) is responsible for light-weight control messages and covers all processes, while the active training process group (yellow) only contains active processes and serves as a vehicle for heavy-weight tensor communications during training.
 The message group remains static, whereas the training group is dismantled and reconstructed to match active processes.
-In T0, only process 0 and 8 are active.
+In T0, only processes 0 and 8 are active.
 During the transition to T1, process 0 activates processes 1 and 9 (newly added pipeline replicas) and synchronizes necessary information mentioned above using the message group.
 The four active processes then form a new training group, allowing static collective communications adaptive to dynamic memberships.
 To redistribute the dataset, we implement a variant of DistributedSampler that can seamlessly adjust data samples to match the number of active pipeline replicas.

 The above design also naturally helps to reduce DDP communication overhead.
 More specifically, when transitioning from T0 to T1, processes 0 and 1 destroy the existing DDP instances, and active processes construct a new DDP training group using cached pipelined model (AutoPipe stores frozen model and cached model separately).